Share this page:

 We strongly encourage our international students to do everything possible to arrive in the UK on time.

-Please note: you will be unable to access online learning materials related to your course, until you are here and have presented your documentation to our Compliance Team in-person.
+Please note: you will be unable to access online learning materials related to your course, until you are here and have completed registration by presenting your documentation to our Compliance Team in-person.

 We understand some students may have legitimate reasons for being unable to arrive on time.
 There may therefore be some flexibility regarding this date, in exceptional circumstances.
 It is important that you contact ukvi.compliance@canterbury.ac.uk as soon as possible to discuss your options.